 Keywords:

-chronic kidney disease, hospital admissions, prevalence, eGFR, KwaZulu-Natal, referral hospital
+chronic kidney disease, hospital admissions, prevalence, estimated Glomerular Filtration Rate, KwaZulu-Natal, referral hospital

 Abstract

-Aim: This study aimed to estimate the prevalence of CKD among hospital admissions and assess its relationship with clinical diagnoses and ward distribution, laboratory parameters in a referral hospital in South Africa.
+This study estimated the prevalence of CKD among hospital admissions and assessed its relationship with clinical diagnoses and ward distribution, laboratory parameters in a referral hospital in South Africa.

-Methods: A retrospective observational analysis was conducted using laboratory records from RK Khan Hospital in KwaZulu-Natal.
-All patients with documented serum creatinine levels and estimated glomerular filtration rates (eGFRs) were included in the study.
+A retrospective observational analysis was conducted using laboratory records from RK Khan Hospital in KwaZulu-Natal.
+Patients with documented serum creatinine levels and estimated glomerular filtration rates (eGFRs) were included.
 CKD was defined as eGFR < 60 mL/min/1.73 m², calculated using either the MDRD or CKD-EPI equations.
 Demographic data, ward allocation, clinical diagnoses, and laboratory parameters were analysed descriptively.

 References